RACH-Space: Reconstructing Adaptive Convex Hull Space with Applications in Weak Supervision: Experiments

-\textbf{Results:} \emph{OUA} outperforms all other methods on average, outperforming the previous best label model \emph{HLM} by $3.24$ points, which is followed closely by \emph{MV} and \emph{MeTaL}.
-Noticeably, \emph{OUA} improves the outcome of previous best scores by wide margins in $5$ benchmarks for sentiment classification, spam classification, video frame classification and topic classification tasks.
-For these tasks, previous models showed very similar levels of performance. \emph{OUA} also showed best performance in $2$ other benchmarks, and comparable results for the rest.

-For the experiments, \emph{OUA} reduced the number of weak signals to $5$ by simply averaging five chunks of weak signals in given order, and a step size $\alpha = 0.01$ was chosen whilst taking $\frac{\widetilde{\b}}{n}$ out of Conv($\H_2$).
-Our algorithm includes the verification step of checking $\frac{\widetilde{\b}}{n} \in$ Conv($\H_1$) and $\frac{\widetilde{\b}}{n} \notin$ Conv($\H_2$) before solving the objective function, and it was verified for each empirical dataset during the experiment.

-During the reduction of weak signals when there are more than $5$ weak signals for a dataset, the entries are no longer integers, and take values in $[0,1]$.
-Since \emph{OUA} does not assume that an entry in a weak signal takes an integer value, this is not a problem for \emph{OUA}.
-This is also why we do not conduct additional experiments on datasets outside of \emph{WRENCH} framework on datasets where the weak signals can have fractional inputs.
+\textbf{Results:} In our comparison in \cref{tab: experiment1}, we include all baselines that showed best performance in at least one dataset in the \emph{WRENCH} benchmark. \emph{RACH-Space} outperforms all other existing models, including the previous best-performing baseline by $0.47$ points.
+We used reduced the number of weak signals by dividing them into $5$ groups in given order and averaging them, and used a step size of $\alpha = 0.003$.
+For the \emph{IMDb} dataset, we further reduced the number of groups to four.
+During this process, when there are more than $5$ weak signals for the dataset, the entries are no longer integers.
+Since \emph{RACH-Space} does not assume an integer entry for weak signals, this is not a problem for \emph{RACH-Space}.
+This is also why we did not conduct additional experiments outside of the \emph{WRENCH} framework where weak signals can have fractional inputs.
+Our results are consistent with the benchmark \cite{zhang2021wrench}, with accuracy differences attributed to the inherent randomness in non-deterministic models.

-Our experiment align with the results in ~\citep{zhang2021wrench}, which is obvious because the same code in the \emph{WRENCH} benchmark for each label models were used for the same datasets with the same metric.
-Our experiments also agree with the results in ~\citep{wu2022learning} where \emph{HLM} shows second best performance on average.
-In our experiment we include all label models from their experiment that showed the best performance for at least one dataset.